LucaRota4/The_Minority_Reports/core/README.md

 ## 📋 Overview

-AGORA enables secure, private voting on proposals within decentralized spaces.
-Votes are encrypted on the client-side and remain private on-chain until the proposal ends, at which point they are decrypted and tallied.
-The system supports multiple voting types (non-weighted, weighted single-choice, weighted fractional) and integrates with ENS for space management.
+The Minority Report is an on-chain voting game powered by FHE where the minority choice wins.
+Votes remain encrypted until the contest ends, then are decrypted and tallied.
+Complete anonymity ensures strategic thinking over social pressure—perfect for contrarian minds.

 ## ✨ Features